-Alzheimer disease (AD) is the most common cause of dementia.
+Alzheimer’s disease (AD) is the most common cause of dementia.
 It is a neurodegenerative disease characterized by an extracellular accumulation of neurotoxic fibrillar amyloid beta peptide (Aβ).
-Compelling evidences indicate the extracellular accumulation of Aβ is already present at the asymptomatic (preclinical) stage of AD.
-Thus, early intervention to prevent Aβ accumulation appear as attractive strategies for AD treatment.
+Compelling evidence indicates that the extracellular accumulation of Aβ is already present at the asymptomatic (preclinical) stage of AD.
+Thus, early intervention to prevent Aβ accumulation appears as an attractive strategy for AD treatment.

 New functional assay for Amyloid lowering drugs

 NEUROFIT has developed a functional neuronal assay that accumulates extracellular Aβ.
 The system is tailored to assess the efficiency of Aβ lowering drugs such as BACE inhibitors.
 In parallel, the assay also provides information about the potential safety or neurotoxicity of the tested drug.